denten-books/plain-text/main.md

 erect value criteria for admission, so that for the work to attain the definition is for it to qualify as a valued individual in a valued class.
-The work comes to be discovered, defined, and valued as poetry only by a way of a pre-existing generic characteristic which the critic began by adopting as his perspective glass to envision it."
+The work comes to be discovered, defined, and valued as poetry only by a way of a preexisting generic characteristic which the critic began by adopting as his perspective glass to envision it."
 All this to say that even for scholars like Frye, the process of valuation happens before the encounter with the text.
 In designating the poem as a poem, the critic already has brought with him a set